 Don Dickenson – Board Member

-Don has served on the Grand Jury and the Marin County Planning Commission as the representative of the First District since 2003.
+Don has served on the Grand Jury and the Marin County Planning Commission since 2003 as a representative of the First District and then as an at-large Commissioner.